Degree and Certificate Offerings from LLC

 Continuing Education Courses and Certificates

-The Chang School certificate programs include Business French and Translation, Proficiency in French, and Proficiency in Spanish.
+The Chang School certificate programs available to undergraduate students and part-time learners include Business French and Translation, Proficiency in French, and Proficiency in Spanish.

 TMU full-time undergraduate program students are able to enroll in courses at The Chang School through myServiceHub.
 Please remember that fees for continuing education courses will be assessed over and above those fees for your program courses.
 Students will be assessed the appropriate fees as per the number of billing units assigned for their full-time enrolled courses plus the applicable continuing education course fee(s).
 If students have any question about billing units for the full-time enrolled program courses and/or continuing education course fees, they must consult, for clarification, the Fees Office.
 Also, be sure to review continuing education course drop and refund dates in the Chang School calendar as they are different from those for your undergraduate program courses.
 If you subsequently withdraw from continuing education courses, you will be charged a course drop fee.
 As with all courses, students are responsible for ensuring that the course selected applies to the program in which they are enrolled.